 A key component in creating awareness about recycling food has been a series of educational workshops.
 Stay tuned to our Event announcements if you want to learn more about this topic.
 General information about some of the approaches to composting is offered below, with more available on SJC’s Resources page.

 Reduce, Reuse, Recycle – It works for food too!

 The best way to prevent food waste is to be more conscious about the food we buy.
 Shopping lists and meal plans will not only reduce the amount of waste created, but save money as well.

 Reference the EPA’s ‘Food Too Good to Waste’ Guide for more tips!

 Step 2 – RE-USE

-Much gratitude goes to Bokashi Master, Shig Matsukawa who is a key Education Partner for this pilot program.
+Much gratitude goes to Bokashi Master, Shig Matsukawa who is a key Education Partner for this pilot program at St. Paul’s.